 Most of your thoughts are really just reflections of your feelings, emotions that you don’t choose.
-You don’t decide to get angry and disgusted when someone has criticized you, no more than decide to be surprised and afraid when someone else sneaks up behind you and shouts Boo!
+You don’t decide to get angry and disgusted when someone has criticized you, no more than you decide to be surprised and afraid when someone else sneaks up behind you and shouts, "Boo!"
 It simply happens with or without your compliance.
 Emotions generate automatic responses to help you avoid harm.

 This can make finding happiness more elusive.
 Nature has heavily stacked the deck in favor of the negative.
 Consider the fact that almost all of our basic human emotions are far from warm and fuzzy and quite negative and aversive; e.g., anger, fear, disgust, sadness, and surprise.

 Joy is the only favorable and shining exception in the mix.
 It’s not that human nature inclines us to hate.
 We’re profoundly social creatures that evolved to protect: our kin, our tribe, and ourselves.

 So it should come as no surprise that there are far more words in our everyday language to express negative feelings.
 Robert W. Schrauf, Associate Professor of Applied Linguistics at Penn State, conducted a study that sheds light on how words provide clues to how people think and process emotions.
 In this study, the researchers asked people in Chicago and Mexico City to list the names of as many emotions they could think of spontaneously.
 These words were then categorized as negative, positive, or neutral.